-This funding consisted of “Progression” funding plus one named Podium Athlete.
+This funding consisted of “Progression” funding, and for a period of time up to April 2023, one named Podium Athlete.

 From UK Sport’s website: “Progression is designed to accelerate the development of sports by stimulating change in their performance development system and culture.
 The intent is to build a more sustainable performance system and thriving high performance culture through 2028 and 2032 cycles”

 The funding enables BF to focus on improving the system and structure to develop athletes and coaches for long term Olympic success.
 A significant area of this work is around supporting the development of a cohort of fencing coaches who, by 2028, will be able to train and support an expanding squad of Olympic level fencers in the UK.
 In addition, the programme aims to support identified development needs of athletes with the motivation, intention and trajectory to deliver medals in 2032.

 In the year 2022-23 we expect Progression funding from UK sport of about £375K and Podium funding of about £80K.

 As part of the funding application process, BF and UK Sport agreed the overall allocation of budget to different activities in line with the structure and purpose of Progression and the limits and restrictions in use set out by UK Sport.

 Podium funding is 100% allocated to building and running a programme to support the named athlete and this includes dedicated staff cost.
 Where the programme can support other athletes with those programme activities at no additional cost it will endeavour to do so (e.g. provision of SS&M/Coaches at Major Events).